MileHacker Logo

 Train Travel Details

-Katowice Główna is a modern, well-equipped station.
+Katowice Główna is an up-to-date, well-equipped station.
 PKP (Polskie Koleje Państwowe) manages the national railway network, offering various train types.

 Booking and Connections